President Of TrainSmart, Inc.

 Imagine going into a training situation where you don’t know the participants.
 When you have a mindset that 15% of the group may not respond well to you or the material, you prepare differently.
 You prepare for potential conflict.

 Figuring out the 15% is easier than you might think.
 The good news –You don’t need a crystal ball.
 You just need to know their behavior style.
-There are a multitude of personality/behavior assessments available– everything from DiSC Assessment to the Birkman Method to True Colors.
+There is a multitude of personality/behavior assessments available– everything from DiSC Personality Assessment to the Birkman Method to True Colors.
 When you gain a deep understanding of these assessments you can often make a strong guess about someone’s style, without having access to an actual report.

 On this particular day, I decided to change things up.
 You know, just to have fun.
 I took the four containers with the various buttons (D, i, S, C) and handed them out to different tables.
 I then instructed them to pass the container around the table.
 After everyone had a chance to take a button they were instructed to pass the container over to the next table.